-As a photo based artist my work stems from working with images taken in 35mm film, content rooted in “documentary photography”, and theories in the deconstructivist philosophy that allows me to investigate ‘truth’, identity, and certainty through fragmentation.
+As a photo based artist my work stems from working with images taken in 35mm film, content rooted in “documentary photography”, inspired within a lens of magical realism and theories in the deconstructivist philosophy that allows me to investigate ‘truth’, identity, and certainty through fragmentation.

 My interests in transparencies, double exposures, reflections, and layering allow me to investigate the sentimentality of connectivity shared between humans.
 From there, the photographs exist as archival, skeletal vessels for me to thread parallels between my identity and that of the environment (I/we) inhabit.